 Discuss the relative merits of various assessment criteria.

-Present the results of the analysis in a clear and understandable manner, in either a written or public presentation.
+Present simulation results and findings in a clear and understandable manner, in both a written and public presentation.

 BSCI 9130 is offered as a part of the following programs:

 Interested in being notified about future offerings of BSCI 9130 - Building Energy Performance?